EdgarBarranco/macro-buttons-v2/README.md

 Pins are configured as follows:
 *  Row pins: A0, A1, A2, A3
 *  Column pins: 10, 16, 14, 15

+## How to use:
+When connected, it will be detected as two devices: Serial Port and HID Keyboard.
+Using a terminal software connect to the serial port using 9600,8,1,n.
+Once connected there are 3 options:
+*  P: Prints the current macros.
+*  W: Will allow you to program a string to a button – Follow on-screen instructions.
+*  E: Erases all the stored data.
+(Confirmation is required).

+Once the data has been saved, disconnect the terminal software.

 73's